 When working with getML, the raw data usually comes in the form of relational data.
 That means the information relevant for a prediction is spread over several tables.
 The data model is the definition of the relations between all of them.
-If you are not sure what relational data is, check out our blog post on this topic.

 When defining the data model, we distinguish between a population table and one or more peripheral tables.